 Amy and Arnold Wong closed their eyes in deep concentration as they explored their raisins.
 Amy, petite and blonde, is a life coach with the bubbly, optimistic personality to match.
 Arnold is quieter and more reserved.
 Though he has done less formal meditation training than his wife, as a chef he appreciates the idea of bringing one’s attention to food.

 While everyone else in the class are first-time parents, the Wongs already have one child, now 4, who is a daily reminder of children’s effortless ability to be in the moment.
 Their son’s birth was stressful, sterile, and filled with interventions that Amy never questioned until after the fact.
 Like the epidural that hit a nerve, causing searing back pain “that was so consuming I couldn’t breathe to push.”
 By the end, she recalled, “I was so delirious, I don’t even remember him coming out.”
 To avoid a repeat of that experience, they are hoping to deliver at home with a midwife.
 This time around, Amy wants to be fully present, as sharply aware of what is happening as she is of the tang of the raisin on her tongue.

 “I want to bring some calm and acceptance to my parenting style,” she explains.
 If tonight is any indication, the course will prove to be a challenge.
-Zed popped his raisins into his mouth immediately without any scrutiny, while Ariana lost one and after minutes of frantically searching, quickly looked at the other and then handed it to her husband.
+Zack popped his raisins into his mouth immediately without any scrutiny, while Amanda lost one and after minutes of frantically searching, quickly looked at the other and then handed it to her husband.
 She never liked raisins and didn’t want to eat it.

 • • •